mareiyang/Skilled-Immigration-and-Business-Diversity-Files/README.md

-# Skilled Immigration and Business Diversity: Evidence from the H-1B Lottery
+# Replication Code for Spencer Ma (2025): Skilled Immigration and Business Diversity: Evidence From the H-1B Lottery

 This project evaluates the effect of high-skilled immigration, proxied by H-1B lottery outcomes, on business diversity and firm concentration across U.S. counties.
 Using a continuous difference-in-differences framework and data from USCIS, the Department of Labor, and the U.S. Census Bureau, the study identifies modest but significant increases in business diversity following H-1B lottery wins.